 This survey performed by Redfin was able to calculate these costs based on the cost of living, the price of food, and expenses associated with childcare and education in the area.
 After all, kids eat a lot of food and they need at least 1,300 mg of calcium every day by the time they’re nine years old.

 Redfin also notes that the cost of baby items can cost up to $8,000 in the first year alone.
 These include various products like diapers, clothing, cleaning supplies, and proper baby-proofed tools.
+Even baby-related items made of the four most common metals can get pricey.
 Just keep in mind that child-resistant packaging will receive a passing grade if it works 80% of the time.
 It’s necessary that you invest in child barriers that you can trust to keep your infant safe.

 Birmingham wasn’t the only state topping the charts in terms of affordability.
 This southern state is only a couple hundred dollars cheaper than the second most-affordable place to live: Little Rock, Arkansas.
 It only costs $16,565 to raise a child in their first year, according to Forbes.